 What happened to the poor old Suzuki SV1000S?
 I think it’s a matter of a bike being damned by faint praise.
 It existed in a tough market, and lost out on small points to everything else around it:

 - It wasn’t a Suzuki GSX-R1000, which was one of “the” bikes to have of its time.
-It had more power, better handling, and better fit and finish.
+The GSX-R had more power, better components, better handling, and better fit and finish.

 - It was supposedly a “liter”-class bike, but lacked the fit/finish of its predecessor (the TL1000S), its competitors, or even its stablemate, the GSX-R1000

 - The suspension wasn’t trying hard.
 Yes, it does fine for everyday riding as I happily noted, but on the spec sheet, it is unimpressive.

 Basically, Suzuki didn’t capture the zeitgeist they intended to with their V-twin engine in a sportbike chassis.

 Ironically, many TL1000S owners do agree that the SV1000S has a lot of virtue, and is in some ways a “better” bike.
 But at the time, there was only a small difference in price between the SV1000S and bikes like the Honda CBR954RR FireBlade (so light! so fast!), the early fire-breathing Yamaha YZF-R1, and so on.
 Spoiled for choice in the superbike market, it was difficult for any bike to keep a secure footing.